harrydaihaolin/DataStructure/src/graph/graph.md

 - A forest is an undirected graph without cycles
 -	The connected components of a forest are trees
 ### Spanning Trees and Forests
--	A spanning tree of a connected graph
+-	A spanning tree of a connected graph is a spanning subgraph that is a tree
+-	A spanning tree is not unique unless the graph is a tree
+-	Spanning trees have applications to the design of communication networks
+-	A spanning forest of a graph is a spanning subgraph that is a forest